 Faro became a Bishop’s seat in the 4th century and kept it even after the Visigoth occupation in the 5th century.
 These people of Germanic origin, ruled the city until the Moors conquered and occupied it in the 8th century and improved the city wall.
 The Moorish occupation would last about 500 years.
-Towards the end of this period, the city became the capital of an independent Moorish kingdom, ruled by a family called Harun, whose name would give origin to the actual name of Faro.
+Towards the end of this period, the city became the capital of an independent Moorish kingdom.
+It was ruled by a family called Harun, whose name would give origin to the actual name of Faro.
 Documents (mainly Christian sources) from the period of the Moorish occupation refer to the city sometimes as Ossonoba (the old Roman name), (أخشونبة (ʼUḫšūnubaḧ in Arabic), sometimes as Santa Maria de Hárune.
 The famous Arabian geographer Edrici wrote:

 The Portuguese king Afonso III conquered Faro in 1249 and integrated it into the Portuguese territory.
 As it is written in Portuguese chronicles, the city of Faro was defended by strong walls and large wooden doors.
-In order to enter the city, the Portuguese brought a large quantity of wood, placed it in front of the main city door and burned the wood.
+In order to enter the city, the Portuguese brought a large quantity of wood.
+They placed it in front of the main city door and burned the wood.
 When the door was destroyed, Portuguese soldiers stormed into the city.

 As in many other conquered cities, the main mosque was replaced by a Christian gothic Church, called Santa Maria church (now Cathedral).
 Short after the conquest, the Moorish population that lived in the town (‘Mouros Forros’ in old Portuguese), was granted civil rights and the maintenance of their economical activities, such as farming, trade and handicrafts.

-In the 17th century, Faro continued to grow and several religious buildings were built, as well as a new defensive wall, known as “Cerca Seiscentista”.
-The immediate purpose of this wall was to defend Faro during the wars of the Restoration of the Independence, which lasted for 28 years (1640-1668).
+In the 17th century, Faro continued to grow and several religious buildings were built, as well as a new defensive wall, known as Cerca Seiscentista.
+The immediate purpose of this wall was to defend Faro during the Portuguese Restoration War, which lasted for 28 years (1640-1668).
 Some parts of this wall still exist.

 Unfortunately, the earthquake of 1755 destroyed many buildings in Faro.
-However, the destruction was relatively less than in other cities in the Algarve, due to the sandy banks of the Ria Formosa lagoon protecting the city of Faro.
+However, the destruction was relatively less than in other cities in the Algarve.
+This was due to the sandy banks of the Ria Formosa lagoon protecting the city of Faro.
 After the earthquake, the capital of the Algarve changed from Lagos to Faro.
 The earthquake destruction gave opportunity for a large-scale city restoration (mainly in neoclassical style) and the building of a few remarkable buildings.
 As the Portuguese Catholic Church was still rich, the bishop Francisco Gomes de Avelar ordered the rebuilding of many buildings, as for example the seminary (in front of the cathedral) and the old town’s gate.
-These works were made by the Genoese architect Francisco Fabri, who also built the Misericórdia hospital (on the edge in front of the town’s gate).
+These works were made by the Genoese architect Francisco Fabri.
+He also built the Misericórdia hospital (on the edge in front of the town’s gate).